Art world: Distribution

-The production of art depends upon its distribution to others in order to provide the economic support of that production.
-In the past, this was done through patronage or commissions from collectors.
-Artists may also do this themselves either by direct sales or through cooperative efforts.
-Contemporary art is most often distributed though intermediaries.
+The economic sustainability of artistic production depends in part on systems of distribution, such as patronage, gallery representation, commissions, and direct sales.
+Contemporary art is most often distributed through intermediaries.

 An art dealer is the intermediary between artists, private collectors and institutional buyers.
 While some dealers may be consultant advising individual clients, dealers usually own or operate art galleries.
 Hosting public exhibitions and opening celebrations became part of the social function of the art world in addition to their marketing functions.

 The international art fair, occurring typically every two years, has become a major force in the marketing of contemporary fine art.
 Commercial art fairs are essentially temporary galleries that benefit from the attraction of public interest and competition between collectors.
 One of the most successful, Art Basel originated in Switzerland in the 1970s, expanded to Miami in 2000 and Hong Kong in 2010.
 Art Basel built on the model of Art Cologne, the first fair sponsored by and for commercial galleries; in contrast to the government sponsored world's fairs that began in the Victorian era.
 One of the latter, the Venice Biennale founded in 1895, continues to operate as a public foundation with national pavilions.

 The tradition of auctioning works of art grew from the difficulty of determining the price of rare and unique objects.
 While estimates of market value are made for other purposes, such as taxation, charitable donations, and estates; in recent years prices paid at auctions have exceeded such estimates.